 - Multiple POs combined

-It’s obvious that an intelligent solution is required, or even better that universal invoice format I mentioned earlier.
+It’s obvious that an intelligent solution is required - or even better that a universal invoice format like I mentioned earlier.
 Eventually government regulation will drive the adoption of standardized invoicing, but we’re a long way off from that.
 Research firm Gartner, Inc. reported in 2019 that globally only about 10% of invoices were submitted electronically.

-However, with the right business outcomes in mind, and the right choice of technology, intelligent invoice automation with e-invoices is achievable.
+However, with the right business outcomes in mind - and the right choice of technology - intelligent automation with e-invoices is achievable.

-Here are some of the business outcomes driving accounts payable invoice automation:
+Here are some of the business outcomes driving accounts payable automation: